 With thanks to Gerald Kelly for his research.
 We are a little confused as to the freedom to use this piece as it is listed here as a “Free Article” and here as written permission needed.
 We have chosen the route most obvious to spread the word of Mr. Kelly’s research, but if he should wish that this article be withdrawn we will most happily do so and apologise for any misunderstanding or inconvenience caused.

 You can also now download a Celtic Myth Podshow App from the iTunes store.
 This is the most convenient and reliable way to access the Celtic Myth Podshow on your iPhone or iPod Touch.
 You’re always connected to the latest episode, and our App users have access to exclusive bonus content, just touch and play!
 To find out more visit the iTunes Store or our Description Page.

 |You can now also find an Android version of the App which works identically to the iPhone version.
-You can find it on Handster at http://www.handster.com/celtic_myth.html or by using the QR code opposite.
-It’s also found on the Opera Marketplace in the US.
+You can find it on Appbrain at http://www.appbrain.com/app/celtic-myth-show/tv.wizzard.android.celticmythpodshow841 or by using the QR code opposite.

 If you come to the site and listen or listen from one of our players – have you considered subscribing?
 It’s easy and you automatically get the episodes on your computer when they come out.
 If you’re unsure about the whole RSS/Subscribing thing take a look at our Help page.

 Originally posted 2011-09-22 08:31:36.
 Republished by Blog Post Promoter